hmwakeling/hmwakeling.github.io/_posts/2024-02-20-facilities-trip.md

----A
+---AA
-title: "Exploring the Sustainability Efforts of Europe's Facilities"
+title: 'Exploring the sustainability efforts of facilities in Europe'
 date: 2024-02-20
 permalink: /posts/2024-02-facilities-trip
 tags: